-PITCH SYNOPSIS: The story opens with Judge Hughes, a Connecticut Superior trial judge, providing the audience a portal into coruption, developed through his experience dealing with child abuse in Juvenile Court,
+PITCH SYNOPSIS: The story opens with Judge Hughes, a Connecticut Superior trial judge, providing the audience a portal into his state’s child abuse corruption.
+The story is the result of his experiences in dealing with child abuse cases in Juvenile Court,

 Through the Judge’s eyes, we see an array of trials and tribulations involving the protagonist Katie as our heroine barely escapes another active plot to kill her.

-Taken from actual court records, Triumph is spiced with a subtext of love, sex and murder, uncovering government corruption, as well as adventure in the heart-wrenching stories of children.
+Taken from actual court records, Triumph is spiced with a subtext of love, sex and murder, uncovering government corruption, as well as adventures in the heart-wrenching stories of children.

 SCRIPT SOURCE: Judge Clarance Jones, a top jurist in Connecticut, had written a novel called “Triumph” based on cases of child abuse that he had handled.
 Judge Jones asked me to help with the editing and organization of his novel.
 Subsequent to the publishing of his novel, I was asked to write a screenplay based on his book.